 Retirement Plans.
-During 2021, Farmer Mac provided retirement benefits for all employees through a 401(k) plan that contains an employer-funded defined contribution element.
-Farmer Mac annually contributes 13.2% of each employee's base compensation up to the Social Security wage base (\$142,800 in 2021) and 18.9% of each employee's base compensation above the Social Security wage base, up to the compensation limit set by the Internal Revenue Service (\$290,000 in 2021).
-Based on these contribution formulas and applicable limits, Farmer Mac contributed \$46,670 for 2021 to the 401(k) accounts of each of the named executive officers.
-Farmer Mac's 401(k) plan also permits employees to make their own retirement contributions, subject to applicable limits set by the Internal Revenue Service.
+During 2022, Farmer Mac provided retirement benefits for all employees through a 401(k) plan that contains an employer-funded defined contribution element.
+Farmer Mac annually contributes 13.2% of each employee's base compensation up to the Social Security wage base for the applicable year and 18.9% of each employee's base compensation above the Social Security wage base, up to the compensation limit for the applicable year set by the Internal

+Revenue Code ("Code").
+The Social Security wage base was \$147,000 for 2022, and the compensation limit set by the Code was \$305,000 for 2022.
+Based on these contribution formulas and applicable limits, Farmer Mac contributed \$49,266 for 2022 to the 401(k) accounts of each of the named executive officers.
+Farmer Mac's 401(k) plan also permits employees to make their own retirement contributions, subject to applicable limits set by the Code.

-Farmer Mac has offered a nongualified deferred compensation plan to executive officers with a title of Executive Vice President or higher since May 2017.
-The plan is designed to restore employer retirement contributions for participants to the levels they would have otherwise been eligible to receive in employer contributions under the 401(k) plan absent the limits imposed by the Internal Revenue Code ("Code") on the amount of compensation that can be considered under a gualified retirement plan.
-Under this nonqualified deferred compensation plan, Farmer Mac credits the account of each participant with an amount equal to 18.9% of the difference between (i) the annual compensation limit under 401(a)(17) of the Code, described above, and (ii) the participant's annual base salary.
+Farmer Mac has offered a nonqualified deferred compensation plan to executive officers with a title of Executive Vice President or higher since May 2017.
+The plan is designed to restore employer retirement contributions for participants to the levels they would have otherwise been eligible to receive in employer contributions under the 401(k) plan absent the limits imposed by the Code on the amount of compensation that can be considered under a qualified retirement plan.
+Under this nonqualified deferred compensation plan, Farmer Mac credits the account of each participant with an amount equal to 18.9% of the difference between (i) the annual compensation limit under 401(a) (17) of the Code, described above, and (ii) the participant's annual base salary.
 In calculating employer credits, a participant's annual base salary is capped at \$700,000 for Farmer Mac's President and Chief Executive Officer and \$500,000 for all other participants.
-For 2021, Farmer Mac credited the accounts of Ms. Ramesh and Messrs.
-Nordholm, Carpenter, and Mullery in the amounts of \$39,690, \$77,490, \$25,515 and \$30,240, respectively.
-Farmer Mac did not credit any amount under the nonqualified deferred compensation plan for Mr. Crady in 2021 because, as a Senior Vice President, he does not participate in that plan.
+For 2022.
+Farmer Mac credited the accounts of Ms. Ramesh and Messrs.
+Nordholm.
+Carpenter, and Mullerv in the amounts of \$36.855. \$74,655, \$24,570 and \$30,240, respectively.
+Farmer Mac did not credit any amount under the nonqualified deferred compensation plan for Mr. Crady in 2022 because, as a Senior Vice President, he does not participate in that plan.
 See "Executive Compensation Governance-Executive Compensation-Nonqualified Deferred Compensation Table" for more information about Farmer Mac's nonqualified deferred compensation plan.